These days, we just don’t spend as much time outdoors.

 But it’s also important to mention that you don’t need a huge fancy plot to get these benefits.
 Something as simple as a window planter box or readymade indoor garden kits can bring green garden learning to wherever you are.

-If the idea of gardening seems more appealing than it did a year ago, that’s not just you.
+If the idea of gardening seems more appealing than it did a couple years ago, that’s not just you.

 You’re feeling what researcher Keith Tidball calls a “biophilic response.”
 In a 2012 study, he found that people often turn to plants and green spaces when we’re recovering from stressful times — be that an earthquake, a war or a pandemic.
 Especially now, we could all use a bit of horticultural therapy.

 Gardening suppliers have indeed seen a big uptick in sales the past few years, as many of us looked to get a home garden going during lockdown.

 But why is it such a good idea to take up gardening in the midst of the pandemic?